 Throughout newspaper clippings you will find the casual mention of someone, superfluous to the actual story being told in the article, that is Jerry.

 No-one really sees Jerry in any purposeful way, until the end, but Jerry sees everyone.
-Some people purposely choose not to see Jerry, others are too busy to notice anything other than themselves and Jerry does fit well into his environment.
+Some people purposely choose not to see Jerry, others are too busy to notice anything other than themselves and Jerry fits well into his environment.
 He has become a blur between the suburban skyline and the vacancy of the suburbs.
 Watching life from the darkness, he rarely participates in it.
 A deeper view into his mind provides a psychological window into Jerry’s past, to disambiguate his present state, like the ‘disembodied voices of technology in Quentin and his watch’ (2014, p.
 21).

 Jerry is a slave to the haunting symbols his history refuses to expel, becoming an unlikely hero, he is the protagonist and the environment is his antagonist.
 Jerrymander contains profanity, a little humour, a hint at the sexual and a view into the mind of an individual damaged by circumstance.

 Armstrong, J 2014, Experimental fiction: An introduction for readers and writers, London: Bloomsbury.

 Burroway, J 2011, Imaginative writing: the elements of craft.
 3rd ed.
 Pearson, Florida, Penguine.

 Eastland, K. 2017, Jerrymanders, viewed 27 July 2017, https://www.jerrymanders.com